-The angel clarified Joseph's unique position for sure, but there was still the skeptical friends and family.
-Could he really expect them to "believe" their explanations?!
+The angel clarified Joseph's unique position for sure, but there were still the skeptical friends and family.
+Could he really expect them to believe their explanation?!

-Auden effectively conveys in poetry Joseph's Plight through the interjected voice of the Chorus:
+W.H.
+Auden effectively conveys in poetry "Joseph's Plight" through the interjected voice of the Chorus: